Supremesource/MarketSim/README.md

 # User manual
-Do not forget to specify runSettings in /Settings
+Do not forget to specify runProgramSettings in /Settings

 # References